Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Evaluation

 \paragraph{Compression ratio.} Assume that each block has shape \((m,n)\) and that a cluster contains \(K\) blocks approximated with target rank \(r\).
 The uncompressed representation stores \(Kmn\) parameters.
 After compression, a shared basis requires \(mr\) parameters, while per-block coefficients require \(Knr\) parameters, resulting in a total of \( r(m + Kn) \) parameters.
 The compression ratio is defined as the ratio between the number of parameters before and after compression.

 \paragraph{Estimator conservativeness diagnostic.} In addition to end-to-end compression performance, we explicitly evaluate how conservative the proposed error estimators are relative to the true truncated SVD error.
 For a fixed target rank~$r$, we uniformly sample subsets of blocks of increasing cluster size, form their concatenation, and compute the true optimal rank-$r$ reconstruction error $\mathcal E_r$ via an explicit SVD.
 For each sampled subset, we also compute the corresponding predicted error $\tilde{\mathcal E}_r$ produced by the max-norm, residual-based, and approximate incremental estimators.
 For each cluster size and estimator, this procedure is repeated over $10$ independent random trials with different block samples; \emph{all individual trial outcomes are shown} in Figure~\ref{fig:error-estimates}.
 We report the resulting \emph{slack} $\Delta = \tilde{\mathcal E}_r - \mathcal E_r$, which directly measures estimator conservativeness.

 As predicted by Theorems~\ref{thm:weyl-upper-bound}-\ref{thm:global-incremental-lower-bound}, the max-norm and residual-based estimators remain strictly conservative across all trials, exhibiting a consistently positive slack that is largely insensitive to cluster size.

-In contrast, the approximate incremental estimator produces substantially smaller slack (often close to zero) indicating a much tighter but non-guaranteed estimate of the true error.
-The observed dispersion across trials reflects variability induced by block selection while preserving a clear qualitative separation between estimators.
+In contrast, the approximate incremental estimator produces substantially smaller slack (often close to zero), indicating a much tighter but non-guaranteed estimate of the true error.
+We note that, although underestimation of the true error is possible in principle (see the formal construction in Appendix~\ref{appendix:approx-negative-slack}), we did not observe negative slack in these experiments, even under random sampling of blocks.
+A more detailed empirical analysis of slack distributions across datasets is provided in Appendix~\ref{app:slack-diagnostics}.